Skip to main content

 Collaboration opportunities

-Below are some of our current collaborative opportunities with SID supported through the Professional Research Experience Program (PREP), Summer Undergraduate Research Fellowship (SURF), Summer High School Intern Program (SHIP), and Graduate Student Measurement Science and Engineering (GMSE).
+SID supports collaborative opportunities through the Professional Research Experience Program (PREP), Summer Undergraduate Research Fellowship (SURF), Summer High School Intern Program (SHIP), and Graduate Student Measurement Science and Engineering (GMSE).

-Can't find what you're looking for below?
-The Engineering Lab has plenty of exciting opportunities for early career scientists to highly experienced researchers, from inside and outside of the US.
-Find out more here
+The Engineering Lab, which SID is part of, also has plenty of exciting opportunities for early career scientists to highly experienced researchers, from inside and outside of the US.
+Find out more here.

 Contacts